ror-community/ror-site/content/about/_index.md

 - Paul Vierkant, DataCite
 - Sarala Wimalaratne, DataCite

+### Jobs

+ROR is a small but growing team.
+Visit our jobs page to see current openings.

+{{% button color="green" link="/jobs" %}} See current job opportunities at ROR {{% /button %}}

 ## Impact

 More and more organizations, systems, and researchers are using ROR every day.
-See the list of [who's integrating ROR](https://bit.ly/ror-integrations), read [case studies](/categories/case-studies) with ROR adopters, and see how else we're measuring ROR's impact below.
+See the list of [who's integrating ROR](https://bit.ly/ror-integrations), read [case studies](/categories/case-studies) with ROR adopters, and learn how else we're measuring ROR's impact below.

 ### ROR IDs in Crossref metadata

 {{< iframe "https://docs.google.com/spreadsheets/d/e/2PACX-1vQU_zvKDRXOFY56Zq6gAZyWBXWivQxPyDgAVP18bYDpNTgrM2pQFz4EzNc6I44kgTmhoVqkTJfef-HN/pubchart?oid=1526035463&amp;format=interactive" >}}

-See the full spreadsheet tracking [ROR IDs in DOI and ORCID records](https://bit.ly/ror-doi-orcid-stats) for API queries and additional statistics.
+{{% button color="green" link="https://bit.ly/ror-doi-orcid-stats" %}} See the spreadsheet of ROR IDs in DOI and ORCID records {{% /button %}}

 ### ROR IDs in DataCite metadata